chrisgaun/k8s-in-cloud-hands-on-training/docs/demos/01-rolling-deployment-demo.md

-# Canary Deployment Demo Workflow
+# Rolling Deployment Demo Workflow

 These steps are to be executed from the boostrap node itself!